gaston11276/playercharacters/README.md

 NFive Plugin

+## Installation
+Install the plugin into your server from the [NFive Hub](https://hub.nfive.io/gaston11276/playercharacters): `nfpm install gaston11276/playercharacters`
+# playercharacters
 This plugin is in an early state.
 Igicore's plugin Characters has been used as a foundation.

 F1 - Character creator